akdswordguy/Team2_DreamTEAM/README.md

 # LUXORA

 ## Overview
 Luxora is an e-commerce platform built using **Next.js, Django, GraphQL (Strawberry), and Chokidar**.
 The platform supports user authentication, product management, and a shopping cart.
 Admins can manage products via the Django admin panel, and users can browse products, add them to their cart, and receive order confirmation emails upon checkout.
+The website is highly responsive and can be accessed through mobile phones.

 ## Features
 - **User Authentication**: Register and log in using GraphQL mutations.